PsyTeachR/msc-data-skills/docs/05-dplyr.md

 ```

 <div class="warning">
 <p>You can overwrite a column by giving a new column the same name as the old column.
-Make sure that you mean to do this and that you aren't trying to use the old column value after you redefine it.</p>
+Make sure that you mean to do this and that you aren’t trying to use the old column value after you redefine it.</p>
 </div>

 ### summarise() {#summarise}